arunanksharan/apto-pay/README.md

 It is AptosCoin by default where this field is not provided.

 Together, coinAddress and coinType are used together to call the transfer function.

+### reference

+The reference parameter is an optional query parameter which may be used to uniquely identify any specific order/payment request using an offchain identifier (eg: orderId, paymentRequestId.)

+It may be included by the wallet in the callback url post transaction completion to notify the merchant server of the status of payment.

 ### label